Mark Crispin Miller: Background and career

-Conspiracy-theory and disinformation promotion
+Promotion of conspiracy theories and disinformation

 In his social and political commentary, Miller frequently espouses conspiracy theories.

 On social media and in other statements, Miller has promoted conspiracy theories about the September 11 attacks; Miller is a signatory to the 9/11 Truth Statement and a member of the 9/11 Truth movement.
 He dislikes the term "conspiracy theory", calling the phrase a "meme" used to "discredit people engaged in really necessary kinds of investigation and inquiry."
 In a 2017 New York Observer interview, he said anyone using the term "in a pejorative sense" is "a witting or unwitting CIA asset".

 In 2017, Miller told a session at the Left Forum that Syrian President Bashar al-Assad had not dropped barrel bombs on his own people, that the allegation of a crematorium at Sednaya Prison was a hoax, and that the chemical attacks on Sunni areas were actually staged by the victims (with help from Turkey in the main 2013 case) to draw the U.S. into the war.

 Election fraud conspiracy theories

 In his book Fooled Again, Miller claims that the 2000 and 2004 U.S. presidential elections were stolen.
 He has since claimed that the 2020 U.S. Presidential election was stolen.

 In a 2024 Substack post, Miller gave a detailed statement about the U.S. presidential elections he believes were stolen.
 He claimed that the 2000 election was rigged in favor of George W. Bush over Al Gore to allow the war on terror, that the 2004 election was again rigged for Bush to ensure victory over John Kerry, that the 2016 election was rigged to allow Donald Trump to defeat Hillary Clinton but that Trump was legitimately reelected in 2020 (or just "elected", as Miller claims his first term in office was actually an "ascension" due its illegitimacy) and despite that was stolen to force him out of office and replace him with Joe Biden.

 Miller also claimed that these elections were rigged by the CIA, the media, and both the Democratic and Republican parties (but for the last two, only against the other party).
-He claimed that both parties routinely steal elections from the other and that to say only one party steals elections is partisan.
-Miller also denounced the term "election denier" and its use by the media to describe himself and other people who claim the 2020 election was stolen, claiming that the term "election denier" is used to compare them "morally and intellectually" to "Holocaust deniers", a group of conspiracy theorists propagating the view that the Holocaust is a hoax, a racist and disproved view.
+He claimed that each party routinely steals elections from the other and that to say only one party steals elections is partisan.
+Miller also denounced the term "election denier" and its use by the media to describe himself and other people who claim the 2020 election was stolen, saying the term is used to compare them "morally and intellectually" to "Holocaust deniers", people who propagate the racist and disproved view that the Holocaust is a hoax.